Jai Arrow

 He previously played for the Brisbane Broncos and Gold Coast Titans in the National Rugby League.
 He has represented the Prime Minister's XIII and the Queensland Maroons in the State of Origin series.

-Background
+Early life and education

-Arrow was born in Fairfield, Queensland, Australia.
+Arrow was born in Fairfield, New South Wales.

 He played his junior rugby league for Palm Beach State Primary winning the Metropolitan Cup.
-Then heading to Burleigh Bears, before being signed by the Brisbane Broncos.
+He attended Keebra Park State High School in Southport, Queensland.
+In 2016, he made his NRL debut with the Burleigh Bears, before being signed by the Brisbane Broncos.

 Playing career

 Early career

 From 2012 to 2015, Arrow played for the Brisbane Broncos' National Youth Competition team.
 In August 2012, he played for the Australian Schoolboys.
 Towards the end of the 2014 season, he re-signed with the Broncos on a 3-year contract.
 In 2015, he captained the Broncos' NYC side.
 On 2 May 2015, he played for the Junior Kangaroos against Junior Kiwis.
 On 8 July 2015, he played for the Queensland under-20s team against the New South Wales under-20s team.
 On 14 September 2015, he was named at lock in the 2015 NYC Team of the Year.